 - Family Much of social anxiety comes from the family in two separate ways.
 First, there may be a genetic component, where some people are more genetically predisposed to social anxiety than others.
-Second, you pick up many behaviors from your parents – especially with phobias.
+Second, you pick up many behaviors from your parents, especially with phobias.
 If you see your parents show social phobia, chances are you pick up some of their behaviors too.

 - Little Interactions/Reinforcement Reinforcement is perhaps a more common issue, and it occurs over billions of interactions.
 Reinforcement is when what occurs after a social interaction makes you more likely to fear it in the future.
 For example, if you have a little bit of social anxiety, have a conversation with someone of the opposite sex and think you said something embarrassing, the negative emotions reinforce the idea that it is something to fear, and you may be more prone to more anxiety next time.
-We have thousands of interactions every year, and each one could potentially reinforce fearful behavior.
+We have thousands of interactions every year, and each one could potentially reinforce the fearful behavior.

 - Little Experience Interestingly, it may be due to something as simple as experience.
 If you're someone that never really interacted much with others growing up, then you're also going to be someone that feels very uncomfortable in social situations, which over time can lead to anxiety.
-This is actually a potential problem with the youth in today's generation, as they spend a lot more time in front of a computer, rather than around people.
+This is a potential problem in today's generation, as they spend a lot more time in front of a computer, rather than around people.
 It's unclear whether online interactions provide the same experience.

-These are all possible causes of social anxiety, and some of the many reasons that developing social anxiety is something that is complex.
+These are all possible causes of social anxiety, and some of the many reasons that developing social anxiety are something that is complex.
 They're not the only reasons either.
 A lack of a close friend can create social anxiety, as can a parent providing you with only negative attention.
 There are many ways issues that cause this type of anxiety to develop.

 No matter what causes your social anxiety, it's something you're going to want to learn to control.
-Make sure you take my free 7 minute anxiety test now.
+Make sure you take my free 7-minute anxiety test now.
 It'll give you more information on how to cure your anxiety and what to do if it continues.